awsdocs/aws-java-developer-guide/doc_source/examples-ec2-instances.rst

 Instances are grouped by *reservation*.
 Each reservation corresponds to the call to :methodname:`startInstances` that launched the instance.
-To list your instances, you must first call the :classname:`DescribeInstancesResult` class' :methodname:`getReservations' method, and then call :methodname:`getInstances` on each returned Reservation object.
+To list your instances, you must first call the :classname:`DescribeInstancesResult` class' :methodname:`getReservations' method, and then call :methodname:`getInstances` on each returned :aws-java-class:`Reservation
+<services/ec2/model/Reservation>` object.

 **Imports**